 The Socialist Republic of Vietnam has not acceded to the Convention on Cluster Munitions.

-Vietnam participated in two of the international Oslo Process diplomatic conferences to develop the convention text, but attended the formal negotiations in Dublin in May 2008 and the Oslo Signing Conference in December 2008 only as an observer.
-It attended a regional conference on cluster munitions in Bali, Indonesia in 2009 and an international conference in Santiago, Chile in 2010.
+Vietnam participated in two of the international Oslo Process conferences to develop the convention text, but attended the formal negotiations in Dublin in May 2008 and the Oslo Signing Conference in December 2008 only as an observer.
+It participated in a regional conference on cluster munitions in Bali, Indonesia in 2009 and an international conference in Santiago, Chile in 2010.

 Vietnam is not party to the Mine Ban Treaty.
-Vietnam signed the Convention on Conventional Weapons in 1981, but has not ratified any of its protocols.
+Vietnam signed the Convention on Conventional Weapons (CCW) in 1981, but never ratified.

 Use, production, transfer, and stockpiling